portotype/portotype.com/ideas/2022-04-11-triangular-development/readme.md

 # problem

+There seem to be too many agencies and too few engineers solving problems.
 - companies get constantly nagged by development agencies. those are local, from the same country, continent or global.
 - companies need build more features, faster, at a reasonable cost.
 - it's hard to commit to an agency given that you don't know people, you don't know if you can trust them, if it's going to work, etc.